ahmedshifathedataengineer/IS601-Final-Project/README.md

 - Create and retrieve individual orders.
 - Delete an order by its ID.
 - Create multiple orders in a single request (bulk order).

-Auto-generated interactive documentation with Swagger UI and ReDoc.
-Built-in SQLite database for easy setup and storage.